jetstream-cloud/js2docs/docs/alloc/overview.md

 A guide with more detail on Jetstream allocations is available online at the [XSEDE Resource Information](https://portal.xsede.org/allocations/resource-info){target=_blank} page.

+Allocation types:

+- [Trial allocation](trial.md) - *Limited in hours and cores*, non-renewable, meant to explore using Jetstream2_icon_64px
+- [Startup allocation](startup.md) - For smaller scale research or exploratory usage before applying for a larger research allocation.
+Not intended for any courses or workshops.
+- [Education allocation](education.md) - For workshops, tutorials, or courses.
+Startup limits may not apply.
+- [Research allocation](research.md) - Larger scale allocations intended for research.
+Limits are generally only in what the PI can justify requesting.

 ----

 You'll need to have an XSEDE Portal account to request access to the Jetstream2 Trial Allocation, be added to a PI's allocation, or apply for an allocation.